unitedcoresystems/Bootcampclass-2023/Projects/Project-04_3-Tier-Architecture/Step-02.md

+# How to Install MySQL and configure the database server

-# HOw to Install MySQL on your EC2 DB Server
+1. Install MySQL on your database server

+- Install MySQL server
+- Create a database and name it project4
+- Create a database user and name it webaccess
+- Grant permission to webaccess user on project4 database to do anything only from the webservers subnet cidr

 1 — Install MySQL